Node.js REPL, Inspector, Watch Mode, and SEA

 "execArgv": ["--no-warnings"]

-There is a specific import() edge too: import() does not work when useCodeCache is true in this SEA path.
+There is also a specific import() edge. import() does not work when useCodeCache is true in this SEA path.
 If the embedded script uses import(), leave code cache off.

 Code cache and snapshots share a portability limit.
 The generated data matches the platform and Node/V8 build that produced it.
 A blob prepared on one platform can fail when injected into a binary for another platform if it carries code cache or snapshot data.
 Plain script and asset blobs have fewer moving parts.

-The error modes tend to be concrete.
+The error modes usually show up at build or launch time.
 A missing asset key throws when node:sea cannot find it.
 A file-based require() throws when the embedded script asks for a dependency that was never bundled.
 A blob generated by one Node binary can fail when injected into another.
-A signed binary on macOS or Windows can lose its signature when modified and then fail platform policy checks until signed again.
-Those are build and launch failures, not mysteries inside your application code.
+A signed binary on macOS or Windows can lose its signature when modified and then fail platform policy checks until it is signed again.

 Native addons can be included as assets, but loading them still requires a real file path because process.dlopen() loads a native binary from the filesystem.
 The usual pattern writes the asset to a temporary file and then calls process.dlopen().
 That is platform packaging work, and Chapter 31 owns the release strategy.
 At runtime, SEA assets give you bytes.
 Native loader APIs decide what can execute.

 The feature is marked active development in Node v24.
-That label matters for tooling compatibility.
-The high-level path is stable enough to reason about, but exact generation commands, supported platforms, and helper tooling can change across Node releases.
+That label affects tooling compatibility.
+The high-level flow is clear enough to reason about, but exact generation commands, supported platforms, and helper tooling can change across Node releases.
 For Node v24 specifically, use --experimental-sea-config and injection.
-Newer Node releases have additional SEA build commands, but this book's baseline stays on v24.

 The REPL evaluates input inside a live process.
-An embedded REPL exposes whatever context you attach.
-Keep it local or wrap it with a separate operational design.
+An embedded REPL exposes whichever context values you attach.
+Keep it local, or wrap it with a real operational design.

 The inspector opens a debugging endpoint.
 It can evaluate expressions, pause code, inspect memory, and emit profiling data through protocol domains.
 Loopback binding is the development default.
 Public binding is an exposure decision.

 Watch mode owns restart-on-change for local iteration.
-It restarts from scratch and uses file watching signals that vary by platform.
-It does not own supervision policy.
+It restarts from scratch and depends on file watching signals that vary by platform.
+It does not own service supervision.

 SEA packages a Node runtime plus an embedded application payload into one executable.
 It changes path assumptions, module loading assumptions, and asset access.
-It does not remove the need to test startup flags, environment interaction, filesystem expectations, and platform-specific release steps.
+You still need to test startup flags, environment interaction, filesystem expectations, and platform-specific release steps.

-Runtime platform tooling is useful because it runs close to the process.
-The same closeness is the boundary.
-A prompt, a debugger port, a restart loop, and an injected executable all become part of the way the process starts, stops, accepts input, and exposes state.
+These tools are useful because they run close to the process.
+That same closeness is why they need care.
+A prompt, a debugger port, a restart loop, and an injected executable all become part of how the process starts, stops, accepts input, and exposes state.